 About as soon as I started running the knife up and across the pine cone, I noticed blood gushing across my entire hand.
 It was coming from my finger.

-Once we got to the hospital, the doctor delivered the news: I had cut a chunk of the tip of my left index finger off, and it had to be sown back on.
+Once we got to the hospital, the doctor delivered the news: I had cut off a chunk of the tip of my left index finger, and it had to be sewn back on.
 In addition, there was a gash on my right middle finger.
 All told, it was not the end of the world, but for me, it was a big deal.